dfblue/dfblue.github.io/_posts/2019-07-27-deepfacelab-tutorial.md

     * Look for faces where landmarks are misaligned and delete the `_debug` and original images for those
     * Once you’re done, delete all  `_debug` images by using the search bar to filter for `_debug`

-## Extracting Faces from destination video
+## Extracting faces from destination video

 You may choose to either extract from (1) the final video clip you want, or (2) one that is cut to include only the face you want to swap.
 If you choose 1, you may have to spend more time cleaning the extracted faces.
 If you choose 2 you will have to edit back the final video (and audio) after the swap.